 Seattle Cancer Care Alliance (SCCA) experts offer comprehensive care for esophageal cancer, including advanced treatments and new options available only through clinical studies.

-New patients are seen at our Esophageal Cancer Specialty Clinic.
+New patients are seen at our Esophageal Cancer Specialty Clinic or at the SCCA outpatient clinic on Lake Union, based on the patient's individual needs.
 Often this means all of the specialists who will be involved in your care will meet to design treatment that's tailored to you.
 You will receive a multidisciplinary treatment plan in a single day — truly one-stop shopping.

 Some patients, such as those with metastatic esophageal cancer, see a single specialist, based on their individual needs.
 Either way, we see you quickly so you can start your treatment quickly.